 Homewood is a medium-sized city located in the state of Alabama.
-With a population of 25,377 people and eight constituent neighborhoods, Homewood is the 20th largest community in Alabama.
+With a population of 26,054 people and seven constituent neighborhoods, Homewood is the 21st largest community in Alabama.

 Homewood home prices are not only among the most expensive in Alabama, but Homewood real estate also consistently ranks among the most expensive in America.